 The prospects for reviving the nuclear power program in Egypt are now clear.
 On October 29, 2007, Egyptian President Mubarak decided that Egypt would go ahead with nuclear power.
-Egypt will have to face up to its future electric energy needs in light of the short life span of its oil and gas resources, as well as the limitations on its hydro power (unless in cooperation with African states in the south, riparian of the River Nile, it can

-Mohamed I. Shaker on the global nuclear future double its hydro power sources).
+Egypt will have to face up to its future electric energy needs in light of the short life span of its oil and gas resources, as well as the limitations on its hydro power (unless in cooperation with African states in the south, riparian of the River Nile, it can Nuclear power in the Arab world: an Egyptian perspective Mohamed I. Shaker on the global nuclear future double its hydro power sources).
 Egypt is in the process of promulgating laws regulating nuclear power, its safety and its security.
 A consultant, from Australia Parthons, has been chosen to assist in all phases of the program, including the preparation of tenders.